trustoverip/tswg-did-method-webs-specification/spec/signed_files.md

 In publishing a file, the controller of the DID may use the KERI [[ref: TEL]] to record the signing event, prior to publishing the file.
-In that case, in processing the KERI Audit log, the publication event can be found and verified.
+In that case, in processing the KERI Audit log, the publication event can be found, verified, and ordered relative to key state changes and other signing events.

 [StatusList2021]: https://w3c.github.io/vc-status-list-2021/
 [Hyperledger AnonCreds]: https://www.hyperledger.org/projects/anoncreds